Transform fault: Examples

-In New Zealand, the South Island's alpine fault is a transform fault for much of its length.
+In New Zealand, the South Island's Alpine Fault is a transform fault for much of its length.
 This has resulted in the folded land of the Southland Syncline being split into an eastern and western section several hundred kilometres apart.
 The majority of the syncline is found in Southland and The Catlins in the island's southeast, but a smaller section is also present in the Tasman District in the island's northwest.

+Another example is the Húsavík‐Flatey fault.
+This oceanic transform fault is nearly completely submerged, but ~10 km is exposed in northern Iceland, near the town of Húsavík.
+There, it manifests as a series of half-grabens and sharp fault scarps.
+Since oceanic transform faults are often difficult to research because of their submerged nature, this fault represents a rare opportunity for research.
+Scientists inspected Holocene earthquake activity by looking cross sections of the fault, and found the approximate earthquake frequency in the region to be 600 ± 200 years.